Aaron1011/quotebook/quotebook.md

 > "Don't let anyone tell you that JavaScript isn't a real language.
 Punch them in the face, the truth hurts and that should too."

-The Buglets Team, on their Javacript developer add
+The Buglets Team, on their Javacript developer ad